 But it’s not just about user behavior.
 The AI systems themselves have different content retrieval preferences:

-A competent GEO agency should be able to explain these nuances and show how they’re optimizing content differently for each platform.
+A competent GEO agency should be able to explain these nuances and show how it’s optimizing content differently for each platform.

-The technical sophistication gap between these SEO agencies and GEO specialists becomes obvious when you start asking about the underlying technologies that power modern search.
+The technical sophistication gap between SEO agencies and GEO specialists becomes especially obvious when you start asking about the underlying technologies that power modern search.

-Every GEO agency should understand RAG at a fundamental level.
+Every GEO agency should understand RAG at a fundamental level (discussed more in chapter 7).
 RAG is the process of optimizing content so that AI systems can retrieve relevant information from knowledge bases and use that information to generate more accurate, contextual responses.

 A qualified agency understands that RAG is redefining SEO by making search engines more context-aware and personalized.
 They should be able to discuss how this affects content structure, information hierarchy, and citation frequency.